InfinitumForm/cf-geoplugin/readme.txt

 </script>
 `

-= How to use CF Geo Plugin inside ContactForm7? =
+= How to use WordPress Geo Plugin inside ContactForm7? =

 Sometimes you need to include other HTML, CSS and JavaScript, and jQuery codes inside ContactForm7.
 Sometimes you need to insert a geolocation in input fields.
 This is not easy but here is one example with jQuery: